 Energetic Bear was named by CrowdStrike, Kaspersky calls it Crouching Yeti, iSIGHT Partners calls it Koala Team, and Symatec calls it Dragonfly.
 It targets aviation, defense, energy, industrial control systems and petroleum pipelines.

-APT28 was named by FireEye/Mandiant, iSIGHT Partners calls it Tsar Team, Eset calls it Sednet, CrowdStrike calls it Fancy Bear, Trend Micro calls it Operation Pawn Storm, and others call it Sofacy and APT28.
+APT28 was named by FireEye/Mandiant, iSIGHT Partners calls it Tsar Team, Eset calls it Sednet, CrowdStrike calls it Fancy Bear, Trend Micro calls it Operation Pawn Storm, and others call it Sofacy and Sednit and STRONTIUM and APT28.
 It targets NATO and Eastern European governments and military agencies, the defense industry, and "Russian adversaries" as the report puts it.

 FireEye/Mandiant also named APT29 and its backdoor component HAMMERTOSS.
 They suspect that it is sponsored by the Russian government.

 June–July 2016 — A group posing as a hacker calling himself "Guccifer 2.0" claimed in early 2016 to have broken into Hillary Clinton's private e-mail server, and in June 2016 claimed to have broken into the Democratic National Committee's computer network.
 The messages claimed that Guccifer was Romanian, but several analysts pointed to inconsistencies within the writing, saying that it appeared to be from multiple people, some of them Russian.

 On 22 July 2016 WikiLeaks published 20,000 Democratic National Committee emails.
 Analysis immediately pointed to Russian involvement, an attempt by Russian to influence the coming U.S. election and make Donald Trump the U.S. President.
 The intrusions were further operations of Fancy Bear (see above) and another known Russian operation called Cozy Bear.
 It wasn't collaboration, both groups independently broke into DNC systems and stole the same data.
 The intrusions had been happening since the summer of 2015, and both were expelled from the system on 11-12 June.
 The emails were released at the end of the week before the Democratic National Convention.